embEDUx/documentation/src/background/design/buildserver.md

 This chapter describes the design of the buildserver components and the setup routine which is used to install these components on the buildserver machine.

+## Cross-Target Support
+Even though the number of ARM-systems is growing, most Desktops and Servers are still running on x86-based architectures.
+In order to build the products for the platforms used within the lab-courses, it is necessary to either use cross-toolchains or emulators.

-## Build Automation
+## Build Automation Routines

+## Automated Build Triggering
-The builds should run in an automated manner as soon as the build specifications are updated by the user.
-As the build specifications are stored inside the product repositories, the buildserver should watch them for changes and trigger a new build on detected changes.
+The builds for the different products should be triggered in an automated manner as soon as the build specifications are updated by the user.
+As the build specifications are stored inside the product repositories, the buildserver needs to watch them for changes and trigger a new build on detected changes.
 The builds should only be triggered for the products that received new build specifications in their repositories.

 ### Main Tasks
 * Watch product repositories for changes